 Granby's local economy is primarily a component of residential properties and local businesses.
 Granby's housing base is made up primarily of single-family homes and the homeownership rate is about 90%.
-The median home value in Granby is \$296,800 which is \$61,500 above the median home value in Hartford County of \$235,300.
-Recent sales show home sales prices ranging from \$85,000 to over \$700,000.
+The median home value in Granby is \$296,600 which is \$58,900 above the median home value in Hartford County of \$237,700.
+Recent sales show home sales prices ranging from \$100,000 to over \$700,000.
 The Town's residential component comprises about 94% of its tax base.
 In addition to the single family homes, Granby has six condominium developments containing 301 units and two elderly housing developments containing 86 units.
 Renovations were recently completed at the Stony Hill Village Elderly housing complex, with funding from the Town's successful \$800,000 Small Cities grant application.

 Granby's multifamily housing is located primarily within Granby Center and along the southern Route 10 corridor where public water, natural gas, and public sewer is available.
+The Planning and Zoning Commission recently approved a site plan application for the construction of 227 apartment units just north of Granby Center on Salmon Brook Street.
 Construction is well underway on the new Copper Brook, Planned Unit Development, which when completed will add an additional 33 single family homes in a common interest community.
-In the southeast part of Granby, construction is also underway at The Grand residential community, which when completed, will have 130 apartment units in 5 separate buildings of 3 stories each, along with 50 single family homes in a common interest community.
+In the southeast part of Granby, construction was recently completed at The Grand residential community, which consists of 130 apartment units in 5 separate buildings of 3 stories each; it is expected construction of the 50 single family homes in a common interest community will begin in the near future.
 Also within this area, is the Greenway Village apartment complex, which has 34 units.
 This area has experienced the greatest amount of new commercial development over the past few years with over 150,000 square feet of new building space constructed.
 The area infrastructure can support additional commercial and residential development and the town regularly receives inquiries concerning new developments.